 Created by the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) to describe how well a system cleans the air, uses a range from 1 to 16.
 The higher the rating, the greater the percentage of particles captured.

-Electromagnetic: cause particles to gain a positive charge that allows them to be collected, magnetically, by a negatively charged plate; work well on smoke particles; don’t require regular replacement but should be washed every few months.
+- Electromagnetic: cause particles to gain a positive charge that allows them to be collected, magnetically, by a negatively charged plate; works well on smoke particles; doesn’t require regular replacement but should be washed every few months.